AnselmoGPP/polygonum/README.md

 - `loadTexture()` looks for a texture in `Renderer::texture`: if found, returns its key; otherwise, loads it, pushes it to `shaders`, and returns the key.
 - `Renderer` keeps all the textures, and `ModelData` objects use the ones they want.

+At `ModelData` construction, a set of `ShaderLoader`s and `TextureLoader`s are passed as parameters and stored in a `ResourcesLoader` member.
+During `fullConstruction`, it provides the shared_ptr<Texture> and shared_ptr<Shader> elements to `ModelData`.
+These elements are taken from `Renderer` (where they are stored in a `PointersManager`); or, if they doesn't exist, loaded onto `Renderer` and taken from there.
+Then, `fullConstruction` continues.
+Vertexes (and indices) are passed as parameters at `ModelData` construction, and loaded onto `ModelData` during `fullConstruction`.

 `ResourcesLoader` is used for loading a set of different resources at the same time (vertices + indices, shaders, textures).
 A `ModelData` object contains one `ResourcesLoader` instance as a pointer.
-During ModelData object construction, we pass loaders to it (one `VertexesLoader` and some `ShaderLoader` and `TextureLoader`), and they will be used used later (at `Worker::loadingThread` > `ModelData::fullConstruction` > `ResourcesLoader::loadResources`) to load and get the actual resources, after which the `ResourcesLoader` pointer is deleted. `Renderer` contains all the shaders and textures. `loadResources` gets all vertexes and indices (`VertexesLoader::loadVertexes`) and saves them in `ModelData`, and also gets all shaders (`ShadersLoader::loadShader`) and textures (`TextureLoader::loadTexture`) from `Renderer`, or loads them (from file, buffer...) if it doesn't have them, and saves a reference to them in `ModelData`.
+During ModelData object construction, we pass loaders to it (one `VertexesLoader` and some `ShaderLoader` and `TextureLoader`), and they will be used used later (at `Worker::loadingThread` > `ModelData::fullConstruction` > `ResourcesLoader::loadResources`) to load and get the actual resources, after which the `ResourcesLoader` pointer is deleted. `Renderer` contains all the shaders and textures as weak_ptrs in a `PointersManager` data structure. `loadResources` gets all vertexes and indices (`VertexesLoader::loadVertexes`) and saves them in `ModelData`, and also gets all shaders (`ShadersLoader::loadShader`) and textures (`TextureLoader::loadTexture`) from `Renderer`, or loads them (from file, buffer...) if it doesn't have them, and saves them in `Renderer` in a `PointersManager` data structure (it stores them as weak_ptrs, provides them to `ModelData` as shared_ptrs, and deletes them automatically when not used by any `ModelData` object).

 - `ResourcesLoader`: Encapsulates data required for loading resources (vertices + indices, shaders, textures) and loading methods.
   - `VulkanEnvironment`